 Tips for getting $500,000 life insurance

 When considering life insurance costs of $500,000, first make sure that $500,000 meets your life insurance needs.

 Determine what debts and other obligations your family would have if they no longer had you.
 Your financial review should include credit card balances, car loans, your home mortgage, and other financial obligations.
 Decide if you want to provide additional life insurance to cover loss of income, college tuition, and funeral expenses.

 Answer simple questions in our 3-step process

-Term life insurance quotes are for healthy non-smokers of average height and weight.
+We analyzed term life insurance rates for healthy non-smokers of average height and weight.
 We averaged the four cheapest quotes we found online.
-Your own quotes will differ depending on your age, health and other factors.
+Your own rates will be different depending on your age, health, driving record and other factors.